hummingbot/hummingbot-site/docs/governance/index.md

 ## How to Participate

-All proposals can be found on the Hummingbot Foundation Snapshot: [Snapshot](https://snapshot.org/#/hbot.eth).
+Pull Request Proposals (PRP) are live and can be found on the Hummingbot Foundation Snapshot: [Snapshot](https://snapshot.org/#/hbot.eth).

-Voting is expected to commence in mid-to-late January 2022 with the Hummingbot 1.0 release.
+Governance Proposals (GP) and Improvement Proposals (IP) voting is expected to commence in mid-to-late January 2022 with the Hummingbot 1.0 release.